 We want to support these schools to reach out into their local communities to involve families in the growing of food.
-IEL also funds workshops that enable people to set up their own food growing projects, providing expertise in anything from composting to propagating to cooking.
 There is evidence to suggest that if children experience the outdoors and get their hands in the soil, they will be happier, healthier individuals.

 The Business Plate

-We won’t just throw money at them, but we will find ways to encourage and connect local businesses so that they can thrive and employ more local people, thus making Lambeth an even better place to live.
+We want to find ways to encourage and connect local businesses so that they can thrive and employ more local people, thus making Lambeth an even better place to live.

 What’s special about Lambeth?